ethereum/ethereum-org-website/src/content/developers/tutorials/uniswap-v2-annotated-code/index.md

 ### Math {#Math}

-This library contains some math functions that are not normally needed in Solidity code.
+This library contains some math functions that are not normally needed in Solidity code, so they aren't part of the language.

 ```solidity
 pragma solidity =0.5.16;